Great managers make companies.Bad managers break them.

 The Measure-Learn-Apply Loop

-The most effective Manager Development programs follow what we call The Measure-Learn-Apply Loop.
+The most effective Leadership Development programs follow what we call The Measure-Learn-Apply Loop.
 Here’s how it works:

-- Under Measure, companies uncover the unique strengths and areas of improvement for each of their managers.
+- Under Measure, companies uncover the unique strengths and areas of improvement for each of their leaders.

-- Under Learn, companies connect the managers with engaging content personalized based on the unique needs of those managers.
+- Under Learn, companies connect the managers with engaging content personalized based on the unique needs of those leaders.

-- Under Apply, companies create opportunities for managers to practice their skills in their ongoing work with their teams.
+- Under Apply, companies create opportunities for leaders to practice their skills in their ongoing work with their teams.

-And, because it’s a loop, companies return to Measure to understand the evolution of their managers and their needs over time as well as measure the ROI of Manager Development.
+And, because it’s a loop, companies return to Measure to understand the evolution of their managers and their needs over time as well as measure the ROI of Leadership Development.